Hosting and bandwidth provided by WebCentrix.net.

-How do you upgrade the RAM in the Intel Mac mini models?
-How much RAM of what type do they support?
+How do you upgrade the RAM in the Polycarbonate Intel Mac mini models?
+What type of RAM do they use?
+How much RAM do they actually support?

-The "Early 2009" and "Late 2009" configurations -- released March 3, 2009 and October 20, 2009, respectively -- use 1066 MHz PC3-8500 DDR3 SO-DIMMs and officially support a maximum of 4 GB of memory.
-However, as first reported by MacminiColo and confirmed by site sponsor OWC the "Early 2009" models unofficially can use 8 GB of RAM after applying EFI Firmware Update 1.2 and the "Late 2009" models unofficially support 8 GB of RAM by default (as the EFI firmware already is updated).
+The "Early 2009" and "Late 2009" configurations -- which share the Macmini3,1 model identifier -- use 1066 MHz PC3-8500 DDR3 SO-DIMMs and officially support a maximum of 4 GB of memory.
+However, as first reported by MacminiColo -- and confirmed by site sponsor OWC -- the "Early 2009" models unofficially can use 8 GB of RAM after applying EFI Firmware Update 1.2 and the "Late 2009" models unofficially support 8 GB of RAM by default (as these models shipped with the EFI firmware already updated).

 Intel Mac mini |